UKPLab/tacl2018-preference-convincing/README.md

 ```

 By default, the data is provided by this repository at ./data and this path is set in ./python/analysis/data_loading.py, line 12.
+The data is originally provided by https://github.com/UKPLab/acl2016-convincing-arguments, the copies
+are provided here for convenience.

 2. Run experiment 1 by running script python/analysis/cycles_demo.py from the root directory of the project: